JuliaGraphics/Gtk.jl/README.md

 ### Referring to Gtk.Objects

-Gtk object can be referenced by their Gtk names (which almost always have a name like GtkWindow), their interfaces (which will have an ``I`` prefixed to their name, such as GtkContainerI), or their "short name" (which is generally just the Gtk name without the "Gtk", for example, Window).
+Gtk object can be referenced by their Gtk names (which almost always have a name like `GtkWindow`), or their "short name" (which is generally just the Gtk name without the "Gtk", for example, `Window`).
 You can call `using Gtk` to import the regular names, or `using Gtk.ShortNames` to import the shorter names.
 You can also call `import Gtk`, and then access either the regular or short names (e.g. `Gtk.Window` or `Gtk.GtkWindow`).

+### Constructing a Gtk.ObjectLeaf

+Gtk object constructors (by convention), are the name of the Gtk object (interface) name, with a suffix of `Leaf` appended.
+For example, to construct a new Window, the user would invoke `Gtk.WindowLeaf()`.

+All object constructors accept keyword arguments to set object properties.
+These arguments are forwarded to the corresponding `setproperty!` method (see below).

+    w = GtkWindow(title="Hello World")

 ### Objects are containers for their [child_elements...]

 All objects in Gtk are intended to behave uniformly.
-This means that all objects will try to act as container objects.
+This means that all objects will try to act as container objects for whatever they 'contain'.
 Indexing into an object (by number), or iterating the object will return a list of its contents or child objects.
 This also means that constructors are called with information on the elements that they contain.
 For example, when you create a button, you can specify either the embedded text or another widget!

-    Gtk.Button("This is a button")
+    Gtk.ButtonLeaf("This is a button")
-    Gtk.Button(Gtk.Label("Click me"))
+    Gtk.ButtonLeaf(Gtk.LabelLeaf("Click me"))

-On the flip side, you can assign child widgets to indices, or `push!` them onto the list of child widgets, for any object which derives from a GtkContainerI.
-Of special note is the anti-object GtkNullContainer.
-This is not a Gtk Object.
-However, it can be used to prevent the creation of a default container, and it has the special behavior that it will remove any object added to it from its existing parent (although the standard operations like `splice!` and `delete!` also exist, and are typically preferable).
+On the flip side, you can assign child widgets to indices, or `push!` them onto the list of child widgets, for any object which derives from a `GtkContainer`.
+Of special note is the anti-object `GtkNullContainerLeaf` or simply `NullLeaf`.
+This is not actually a `GObject`.
+However, it can be used to prevent the creation of a default container, and it has the special behavior that it will remove any object added to it from its existing parent (although standard operations like `splice!` and `delete!` also exist, and are typically preferable for readability).

+The optimal pattern for creating objects generally depends upon the usage.
+However, you may find the following pattern useful for creating layout hierarchies:

+    w=Gtk.WindowLeaf() |>
+        (f=Gtk.BoxLeaf(:h) |>
+            (b=Gtk.ButtonLeaf("1")) |>
+            (c=Gtk.ButtonLeaf("2")) |>
+            (f2=Gtk.BoxLeaf(:v) |>
+                Gtk.LabelLeaf("3") |>
+                Gtk.LabelLeaf("4"))) |>
+        showall

 ### Objects have getproperty(obj, :prop, types) and setproperty!(obj, :prop, value)

      > warning: this API uses 0-based indexing

 The properties of any object can be accessed by via the `getproperty` and `setproperty!` methods.
-Displaying a GtkObjectI at the REPL-prompt will show you all of the properties that can be set on the object.
+Displaying a `GtkObject` at the REPL-prompt will show you all of the properties that can be set on the object.
 Or you can view the [Gtk documentation](https://developer.gnome.org/gtk3/stable/GtkWidget.html) online.
 Indexing is typically done using a symbol, but you can also use a string.
 In property names, you can replace `-` with `_` as shown below.

 When retrieving a property, you must specify the output type.
 Specifying the input type when setting a property is strictly optional.

 Some Examples:

-    w = GtkWindow("Title")
+    w = GtkWindowLeaf("Title")
     show(STDOUT, w) # without the STDOUT parameter, show(w) would
                     # make the window visible on the screen, instead
                     # of printing the information in the REPL